 Note that Jonah was in the belly of a fish for THREE days and THREE nights.
-Since we know there are twenty-four hours in a complete day, once we know how long Jesus means by a DAY we'll known how long he was dead as the sign of his Messiahship.
-We have our answer about the length of day from Jesus himself:
+Since we know there are twenty-four hours in a complete day, once we know how long a DAY is we will know how long Christ was dead.
+We have our answer about the length of day from Jesus himself.

-Twelve hours in a day means a night must be twelve hours long as well (for 24 hours total).
+Twelve hours in a day means that a night must be twelve hours long as well (for 24 hours total).
 Jonah's sign was three days AND three nights long.
 Three days is equal to 3 times 12 or 36 hours.
 Three nights are also 36 hours long (3 * 12).
-Adding them together we get 72 hours, or three complete days!
-Jesus could NOT have been in paradise after his death on the cross because he was DEAD - unconscious - and according to his own prophecy would stay in this state for 72 hours.
-If Jesus was not in paradise / heaven, neither was the thief!
-But, if Jesus didn't enter it right after death, then when did he?
-In the very early hours of daylight on April 9, 30 A.D.
-Jesus told Mary Magdalene directly that he had NOT ascended to heaven yet (John 20:17)!
+Adding them together, we get 72 hours, or three complete days!

-The thief on the cross asked Jesus to "remember me when You come into Your kingdom" (Luke 23:43).
-But WHEN, according to the Bible, does Jesus come into his kingdom?
-According to prophecy, the kingdom Jesus will rule will be instituted at his Second Coming - when he returns as King of kings and Lord of lords:
+The thief on the cross next to his requested Jesus "remember me when thou comest into thy kingdom" (Luke 23:43).
+The question is when does Christ receive his kingdom?
+Did he receive it immediately after he died?
+According to prophecy, the kingdom Jesus will rule will be instituted at his SECOND COMING, when he returns as King of kings and Lord of lords.

 "And in the days of these (end time) kings the God of heaven will SET UP A KINGDOM which shall never be destroyed; and the kingdom shall not be left to other people; it shall break in pieces and consume all these kingdoms, and it shall stand forever."
 (Daniel 2:44, see also Revelation 11:15, 17)